AyushZero/AyushZero/README.md

 # Hi, I'm Ayush Singh (AyushZero)

-Computer Science undergraduate specializing in Artificial Intelligence and Machine Learning at SRM Institute of Science and Technology.
-I’m passionate about building scalable, user-centric digital products using modern tools like Flutter, Gemini API, and Swift.
+🎓 Computer Science undergraduate specializing in Artificial Intelligence and Machine Learning at SRM Institute of Science and Technology.
+💻 Passionate about building scalable, user-centric digital products using tools like **Flutter**, **Gemini API**, and **Swift**.

-I combine design thinking with engineering execution to deliver intuitive mobile and web experiences, supported by a strong foundation in data-driven systems and machine learning.
+🧠 I combine design thinking with engineering execution to deliver intuitive mobile and web experiences backed by machine learning.

 ---

-## Areas of Focus
+## 🚀 Areas of Focus

 - Full-stack development with **Flutter**, **Firebase**, and **Dart**
 - iOS development using **Swift** and **Xcode**